zmxv/react-native-sound/README.md

 - You may reuse a `Sound` instance for multiple playbacks.
 - On iOS, the module wraps `AVAudioPlayer` that supports aac, aiff, mp3, wav etc. The full list of supported formats can be found at https://developer.apple.com/library/content/documentation/MusicAudio/Conceptual/CoreAudioOverview/SupportedAudioFormatsMacOSX/SupportedAudioFormatsMacOSX.html
 - On Android, the module wraps `android.media.MediaPlayer`.
 The full list of supported formats can be found at https://developer.android.com/guide/topics/media/media-formats.html
+-On Android, the absolute path can start with '/sdcard/'.
+So, if you want to access a sound called "my_sound.mp3" on Downloads folder, the absolute path will be: '/sdcard/Downloads/my_sound.mp3'.
 - You may chain non-getter calls, for example, `sound.setVolume(.5).setPan(.5).play()`.